CS467-W20/CS467-W20.github.io/_posts/2020-2-17-Security Misconfiguration .md

    ![ZAP Start](/images/Start.JPG)

-2. On the welcome scren you will see three options, click on the Automated Scan.
+2. On the welcome screen you will see three options, click on the Automated Scan.

    ![ZAP Welcome](/images/Welcome.JPG)